AndreaLabis/liri-node-app/README.md

-# liri-node-app
+# LIRI-node-app

 In this assignment, I made a LIRI bot.
-LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back the data you are searching for.
+LIRI is a Language Interpretation and Recognition Interface command line application.
+LIRI will take in parameters and send back the data for the songs, concerts or movies that the user is searching for, through the use of API calls.

 # Expected Outcomes